THE LIGHT KEEPER'S LEGACY

 In The Light Keeper's Legacy the spotlight is mostly on Chloe.
 She heads to Rock Island, hoping that time away from Roelke will help clarify her feelings about him.
 What kind of relationship does she want?

-Events intervene—it is a murder mystery, after all.
-But they find a measure of contentment by the book's end, if just for the moment.
+Events intervene—it is a murder mystery, but by book's end Chloe and Roelke find a measure of contentment—for the moment.

-A pair of secondary characters from the past are at the heart of the mystery: Emily Betts and Ragna Anderson.
+At the heart of the msytery are a pair of strong secondary characters from the past: Emily Betts and Ragna Anderson.

 Emily is a real person who was Assistant Lighthouse Keeper from 1872 to 1882.
 Ragna (pronounced Ron-yah), a Danish immigrant, is a fictional character.
-These strong women's friendship connects the lighthouse to the island's fishing village.
+Their friendship connects the lighthouse to the island's fishing village.

 |DANISH APPLE CAKE